 The house features neoclassical columns that would make Versailles jealous.
 Ornate moldings and architectural details cover nearly every surface, refusing to leave any space unadorned or simple.

-Leopard print ceilings make bold statements in several rooms, while a 24-karat gold gaming arcade provides entertainment.
+Leopard‑print ceilings and a 24‑karat gold gaming arcade show off the extravagant detailing.
 A “Beauty and the Beast”-inspired main staircase serves as a focal point, transporting visitors into a fairy tale setting.

 Multiple Swarovski crystal chandeliers hang throughout the Philipp Plein House, adding sparkle to every room.
 A diamond-shaped bathtub imported from Portugal stands as just one example of custom fixtures throughout the property.